JordanSalazar/apod-getter/README.md

-Simple node app that pulls NASA's Astronomy image of the day and sets as your background
+Simple node app that pulls NASA's Astronomy image of the day and sets it as your background